digitalrightswatch/digitalrightswatch.org.au/content/cities-thanks.md

 Please share this with your friends and family, and ask them to contact their councils too.

 Share via socials
 &nbsp
 &nbsp

 Take further action and add your name here

-We’re asking the Australian Federal and State Governments to ban the use of facial recognition technology that enables mass surveillance, and to establish regulations and safeguards to protect people’s privacy and guard against misuse of the technology.
+We're asking the Australian Federal and State Governments to ban the use of facial recognition technology that enables mass surveillance, and to establish regulations and safeguards to protect people's privacy and guard against misuse of the technology.

 Visit our current and past campaigns and take action